GuidoCerioni/DelilahResto/README.md

 ```
 This should print the version number.

 2. Clone this repository into your computer.
-Get to the folder you clone it into and install the npm dependencies.
+Get to the folder you clone it and install the npm dependencies.
 You can do that from your command line tool.
 ```bash
 git clone https://github.com/GuidoCerioni/DelilahResto
 cd DelilahResto